-The underlying pursuit of my studio practice is to examine the possibility of being simultaneously involved and uninvolved in the complexity of all of our relationships, both animate and inanimate.
+The underlying pursuit of my studio practice is to examine the possibility of being simultaneously involved and uninvolved in the complexity of all of our animate and inanimate relationships

-Elements of the environments we inhabit—signage, sound/music, advertising, and popular culture (basically the cultural clutter of our lives)—are primary in informing the paths and trajectories of the works’ visual language.
+Elements of the environments we inhabit—visual stimulation, sound and music, advertising, and the cultural clutter of the lives we live are primary in informing the paths and trajectories of the works’ visual language.

 The work is elaborate and complicated while concurrently yearning to avoid the entanglements it embodies.